All Episodes

 He's taking a massive step down.

-Why, Obama is throwing away all of his potential by being president of the United States.
+Why Obama is throwing away all of his potential by being president of the United States?

-And the coverage he said, said Moran reflected that.
+And the coverage, he said, said Moran, reflected that.

-Good lord.
+Good Lord.

-And it's beyond even my imagination or perception of how in the tank they are.
+Every time I think I have heard the piece de resistance of media capitulation, I hear something like this, and it's beyond even my imagination or perception of how in the tank they are.

 They don't know anything about him.

-I understand totally, snurredly.
+I understand totally, Snerdley.

 Washington had unanimous support.